carpentries-incubator/lesson-parallel-python/_episodes/08-calling_external_C_libraries.md

 objectives:
 - "Compile and link simple C programs into shared libraries."
 - "Call these library from Python and time its executions."
-- "Compare the performance with Numba decorated Python code.
+- "Compare the performance with Numba decorated Python code."
 - "Bypass the GIL when calling these libraries from multiple threads simultaneously."

 keypoints: